 Who Pays?
 If you strike debris on the roadway, and can’t determine the source or the source is natural, you will have to turn to your own auto insurance.

 #3 – Company Leaves Debris on the Road

 In the previous two scenarios, we looked at incidents where a vehicle left debris on the road.
 What if a company deposits debris into the road, but this time it’s not dropped from a vehicle?
 What type of insurance will foot the bill then?
 Let’s take a look.

 The Scenario – This scenario can occur in several ways.
 Perhaps it’s lawn clippings blown into the road by a landscaping company.
 Or maybe a construction company puts trash on the road or curb for pick up.
 Either way, the debris causes you to wreck your motorcycle.

 Who Pays?
-In this scenario, if negligence is proven, a claim would go against the company’s liability or umbrella insurance.
+In this scenario, if negligence is proven, a claim would go against the company’s liability.